-Deaths due to alcohol poisoning increased 16% in 2020, totaling 2,665.
+Deaths due to alcohol poisoning decreased 5% in 2021, totaling 2,518.
 Alcohol poisoning deaths for males outnumbered those for females by three to one.
 It should be noted that alcohol may also be present in combination with other drugs.

-Carbon monoxide poisoning is included in the category of “other gases and vapors” and totaled 481 deaths in 2020, a decrease of 8% from 2019.
+Carbon monoxide poisoning is included in the category of “other gases and vapors” and totaled 542 deaths in 2021, an increase of 9% from 2020.
 Use the interactive poisoning chart to explore trends over time, by sex, and age group.

 Source: Centers for Disease Control and Prevention, WONDER